NeilUrquhart/BusNet/README.md

 You may then load the structure quickly from the cache to speed up queries.

+ # Graph Structure
+ Internally BusNet creates a graph structure using NetworkX, to represent bus stops and routes as nodes and edges to associated bus stops with routes and bus stops that are within walking distance.

+In the above example, the network comprises 8 bus stops and 4 routes.
+To get from from stop 1000 to 1001 we follow the path:

+	Stop1000 -> Route 1 -> Stop 1002 -> Route 2 -> Stop1001

+In practice that becomes:
+1. Walk to stop 1000
+2. Travel by Route 1 to Stop 1002
+3. Travel by route 2 to Stop 1001

+In the above example, note that stops 1005 and 1007 are linked by an edge, this denotes that the stops are within reasonable walking distance.
+These walking edges are added between any pair of stops that are less than 20m apart.
+For example when searching for a route between stops 1004 and 1007, the correct path would be:

+	Stop 1004 -> Route 3 -> Stop 1005 -> walk -> Stop 1006 -> Route 4 -< Stop 1007

+After using path finding to determine a set of candidate paths between the start and end stops, the travel time of each path is calculated.
+Times for running between stops is based on the average running time (as specified in the GTFS feed) for daytime services.
+Each route node having a matrix of travel times between stops.

+Waiting time at a stop node is specified as half of the average frequency of the bus route.

+Walking distances are calculated using the Haversine formula and converted to times based on a walking speed of 1.2 meters/second.

 # Usage
 The notebook BusNetDemo.ipynb demonstrates the use of the library, new users should start with that.
 Note that a sample cache for the Scottish city of Dundee is already provided.